eduuh/learning/languages/javascript/frameworks/graphql/readme.md

 ### Using Graphql Apis

 Graphql exposes only a single url(route).
-Instead we use a grapql Query to request the data we want.
-The graphql query lets the client determine what data it needs.
-Unlike a rest api which determine what data you want instead.
+Instead we use a grapql Query to request the data we want.The graphql query lets the client determine what data it needs.Unlike a rest api which determine what data you want instead.

 This inversion of contol makes it flexible and fast since we can avoid some rest api problem of overfetching or underfetching(requres multiple requests).